If I say the term “sexual harassment” what’s the first thing that comes to mind?

 - I am a woman who is being sexually harassed by my female boss.
 She continues to ask me out on dates even though I have firmly rejected her advances.
-It makes me uncomfortable every time she comes around me; but I feel I have no recourse since most of the time workplace sexual harassers are men harassing women.
+It makes me uncomfortable every time she comes around me, but I feel I have no recourse since most of the time workplace sexual harassers are men harassing women.

 The truth of the matter is that you should not keep harassment to yourself; even if you think it may be slightly untraditional according to the norm.
 No one should be subjected to a hostile work environment under any circumstances.
 The harasser in addition to the victim could be a male or a female in any sexual harassment situation.
 The victim could also be the same sex as the harasser; men can harass men as well as women harassing women and men are also harassed by women.
 Do not be ashamed of the circumstances.
 Seek the advice of an NYC sexual harassment attorney as soon as possible.

-- An employee from another department is constantly coming around and leaning on the desk of a coworker that sits across from me.
+- An employee from another department is constantly coming around and leaning on the desk of a co-worker that sits across from me.
 Oftentimes he gives her massages and whispers in her ear.
 She has asked him to stop but he doesn’t let up.
 I am offended by his actions and I feel like it’s affecting my work performance.
 If I were her, I would look into speaking with a sexual harassment attorney to find out if I had a legitimate sexual harassment claim.

 Yes, your coworker should seek legal counsel from an experienced sexual harassment lawyer, but truthfully, the victim does not have to be the person being harassed.
 It can be someone else who is offended by the actions.
 Don’t delay; you too are entitled to a peaceful work environment and if someone else’s conduct is disturbing you at work, then you have the right to take action as well.

 - I’m a cashier at a supermarket.
-Each time one of the food vendors comes in to stock the shelves, he usually likes to touch my hair and sniff it.
-I have asked him to stop on several occasions and have even reported him to the company that employs him, but still he continues his creepy activities every time he sees me.
+Each time one of the food vendors comes into stock the shelves, he usually likes to touch my hair and sniff it.
+I have asked him to stop on several occasions and have even reported him to the company that employs him, but still, he continues his creepy activities every time he sees me.
 Too bad he’s not a direct employee of the supermarket, then maybe I could do something more.

 In actuality, the harasser does not have to be an employee of the company you work for.
 Do not accept this type of treatment from anyone while you are performing your job.
-Report the behavior to your HR department at once and if the harassment continues seek legal advice from an sexual harassment lawyer immediately.
+Report the behavior to your HR department at once and if the harassment continues to seek legal advice from a sexual harassment lawyer immediately.

 - I am a man that works in a department with several women.
 These women are constantly gathered at a fellow coworker’s cubicle ogling over calendars of men dressed in just underwear.
 I have asked the women to stop as it is very disruptive and offensive to me.
 Too bad there’s nothing else I can do.